hoangduytran/blender-manual/manual/render/eevee/limitations.rst

 Lights
 ======

-- Only 128 active lights can be supported by Eevee in a scene.
+- Only 128 active lights can be supported by EEVEE in a scene.
 - Only 8 Shadowed sun lights can be supported at the same time.
 - As of now, lights can only have one color and do not support light node trees.